-What makes London one of the most exciting places to live and work as an artist?
+How are artists making London a vibrant place to live?
 This is your chance to submit your work to The London Open 2018, Whitechapel Gallery’s triennial exhibition that showcases the most dynamic work being made across the capital today.

 The London Open is a triennial exhibition open to all artists aged 26 or over living or working in London.
 The exhibition features painting, sculpture, moving image, photography, drawing, performances and installations.